j3pic/lisp-binary/README.md

 The DEFBINARY macro can generate code to automatically read and write the following types of data:

-* Integers of all sizes, including non-byte-aligned sizes.
+* Signed (Two's complement) and unsigned integers of all sizes, including non-byte-aligned sizes.
 * Checked magic numbers
 * Bit fields
 * Floating point values in IEEE half, single, double, quadruple, and octuple precision formats.